FanFiction.Net: Forums

+Polls

+Authors may create up to 25 polls for personal use.
+This feature is primarily used to discuss topics within a forum of one's fandom of primary interest.
+All votes are confidential and protected.
+Neither the poll creator nor the voters are able to view the individual votes or voters.
+Only the total number of voters are revealed.
+The author has the option to enable "blind" polls.
+In a blind poll, live poll results are not accessible to the voters.
+Poll result is only available to the public when the poll has been closed.

 Reader feedback

 Readers can interact with the FanFiction.Net content in various ways.
-If the reader likes a story and/or its author, they can favorite both the story and its author.<ref name="Following and Favoriting explanation" Favorites are similar to likes, hearts or Archive of Our Own's kudos.
+If the reader likes a story and its author, they can favorite both the story and its author.
+Favorites are similar to likes, hearts or Archive of Our Own's kudos.
 Favorite stories and authors are displayed on a user's public profile page at the very bottom.
-A reader can also follow a story and/or its author.
+A reader can also follow a story or its author.
 When a reader follows a story, they receive email notifications whenever that story is updated.
 When a reader follows an author, they receive email updates whenever the author updates any of their stories or publishes a new one.
-Readers can also leave reviews after reading stories, most of which are positive.
+Readers can also leave reviews after reading stories, most of which were positive as of 2001.
 While reviews can be left by those without accounts, it is an option for all writers on the site to moderate "anonymous reviews", made by those who are not signed into an account.
+Reviews left by signed-in users cannot be moderated or disabled.
 FanFiction.Net does not operate a screening or editorial board.

 Most popular sections

 As of October 8, 2022, the top 20 fandoms (i.e., the fandoms with the most stories submitted) on FanFiction.Net are (the figures are rounded to nearest thousand):

-The top fandom for each category on the site are:

-Notable long fan fiction works
+Community

+Authors can create or edit a community, which are essentially custom archives organized by active members containing hand-picked stories from community volunteers.
+If an author creates a new community, they will be able to hire and manage a group of community staff members who will moderate entries to the community archive.
+The author can hire and delete any staff or story in the community while also checking its statistics, which details how popular their community is.

+Traffic stats

+This feature allows the author to monitor how often their stories, profile, and community are being visited by readers.
+The author can filter the month they would like to view and even see a breakdown of the number of views and visitors they receive from a different country of origin.